The Art of Jersey Designs: From Retro Stripes to Futuristic Gradients

 3. Cultural influences: From the stadium to street fashion

-Examples of cultural inspiration:
+Examples of cultural inspirations:

-• Music & Pop Culture: Designs reminiscent of album covers or tour merchandise also attract non-sports fans.
+• Music &Pop culture: Designs reminiscent of album covers or tour merchandise also attract non-sports fans.

 Unexpected discovery: